Rezar

-Gzim Selmani (born 16 June 1994) is a Dutch professional wrestler and former mixed martial artist.
+Gzim Selmani (born 16 June 1994) is a Dutch bare-knuckle boxer, former professional wrestler, and former mixed martial artist.
 He is best known for his time in WWE, where he performed under the ring name Rezar.

 After signing with WWE in 2015, Rezar has since teamed with Akam as part of The Authors of Pain, with whom he has held the NXT Tag Team Championship and WWE Raw Tag Team Championship once, and they also won the 2016 Dusty Rhodes Tag Team Classic tournament.
 To date, Selmani is the first and only Kosovo Albanian to ever wrestle in the WWE.

 Early life

 Gzim Selmani was born on 16 June 1994 in Amsterdam, Netherlands, and grew up in Huizen.
 He is an ethnic Kosovo Albanian, with roots from Mitrovicë.
 He began practicing judo from the age of four, took up kickboxing at age 12 and began training in mixed martial arts alongside his brother Egzon, at the age of 15.
 Selmani became Professional Kickboxing Heavyweight Champion, after an 8-man tournament in one night, that took place in Bremerhaven, Germany.